Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Steam ovens cook your meals and deliver results that are not entirely possible through heat alone by using… you guessed it – steam.

-This oven type is great for people who want to save on utilities while also getting faster cooking times.
-The only disadvantage is that you’ll have to pay anywhere between $600-5,000 for a unit like this, depending on the features you want to be included.
+Steam ovens are great for people who want to save on utilities and get faster cooking times.
+The only disadvantage is that you’ll have to pay anywhere between $600-5,000 for a steam oven, so if you came to this ovens buying guide thinking of savings, this oven type might not be for you.

 What to Consider When Buying

-Now that you know all the different oven types available on the market, we can go deeper into the main factors you should take into account when looking to buy one for your home.
+Now that you know all the different oven types available on the market, we can go deeper into the main factors you should take away from this ovens buying guide.

 Price

-Price is probably the first thing that comes into most people’s minds when looking into buying a new oven, and for good reason.
+Price is probably the first thing that comes into most people’s minds when looking an ovens buying guide and for good reason.
 Appliances these days are very expensive, and since ovens, as opposed to toasters or blenders, tend to last for at least a decade, making sure you get the biggest bang for your buck is key.

 To give you a clearer perspective on what you can expect to pay for different oven types, here’s a detailed table for your consideration: